 Perhaps most interestingly, the RT spikes were larger for anxious or depressed subjects, especially if the threat word was specifically related to either anxiety or depression.

 What Effects Of Attentional Bias Should Such Individuals Be Aware Of?

 It is obvious that such effects could impair traders on a trading floor who are making rapid trade decisions themselves.
 Information near their field of vision which is threatening — such as a negative Bloomberg headline — could grab the trader’s attention and cause a delay in response time even if it is unrelated to the trade under consideration at the time.

-If one is episodically depressed or anxious, then these are not times to be trading.
 Negative mood-congruent information will grab attentional resources and make traders much more likely to exit positions.
-This may or may not be the right decision to make; what is clear is that such a decision should be made rationally and with a fair and open consideration of the relevant data.
+This may or may not be the right decision to make.
+You should make such a decision rationally and with a fair and open consideration of the relevant data.
 Often this will not be what everyone else is doing, so my approach lends itself naturally to a contrarian investment stance.
 There are other good reasons to be a contrarian investor, including that it fits with a long-term approach — so it is not something much engaged in by day-traders.

-If someone is permanently depressed or anxious, then treatment should be sought and one should abstain from trading until an improvement is seen.
-If no such improvement can be achieved, then I am sympathetic, but I would suggest hiring financial advisers in that circumstance.
+If you are permanently depressed or anxious, then you should get treatment.
+Abstain from trading until you see an improvement.
+If you can’t improve, then I am sympathetic, but I would suggest hiring financial advisers in that circumstance.
 It would be one thing less to be concerned about and would likely have more optimal outcomes, despite the extra fees involved.